Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Problem Formulation

 \begin{remark} An alternative approach to Burer-Monteiro is to estimate $\Theta^*$ directly using nuclear norm regularization \citep[see, e.g., ][]{candes2011tight,negahban2011estimation}.
 However, this approach is often too computationally costly in large-scale problems \citep{recht2007guaranteed}.
 Furthermore, estimating $U^*$ is more natural in our setting since our final goal is to recover $U^*$ (rather than $\Theta^*$), and our transfer learning strategy penalizes deviations in $U^*$. \end{remark}

 \textbf{Word embeddings.} Word embedding models typically consider how often pairs of words co-occur within a fixed-length window.
 Without loss of generality, we consider neighboring word pairs, i.e., a window with length 1.
 Let the length of our text corpus be $n+1$ so that the total number of neighboring word pairs is $n$.
-Recall that we have $d$ unique words, and we define our word co-occurrence matrix $\Theta^* \in \mathbb{R}^{d\times d}$ such that the entry $\Theta^*_{jk}$ is the probability that word $j$ and word $k$ appear together.
-To estimate these probabilities, for each of the $d^2$ possible word pairs $(j, k)$, we randomly draw $n$ word pairs from the text (with replacement) and record our outcome as the binary indicator for whether the draw matched the pair $(j,k)$.
-This yields $d^2n$ samples, and for each $i \in [d^2n]$, our observation model is of the form
+Recall that we have $d$ unique words, and we define our word co-occurrence matrix to be $\Theta^* \in \mathbb{R}^{d\times d}$, where the $(j, k)$ entry $\Theta^{*(j,k)}$ is the probability that word $j$ and word $k$ appear together.
+To estimate each of these $d^2$ probabilities, e.g., $\Theta^{*(j, k)}$ of word pair $(j, k)$, we randomly draw $n$ word pairs from the text with replacement and record the outcome as a binary indicator for whether the draw matches the pair $(j,k)$.
+We draw samples independently across all $d^2$ possible word pairs.\footnote{In practice, one could simply enumerate all $n$ word pairs to construct each $\Theta^{*(j,k)}$ instead of using sampling, e.g., this is typically how the GloVe model~\citep{pennington2014glove} is trained.
+However, for the purpose of establishing convergence guarantees, using the same $n$ observed word pairs to estimate each $\Theta^{*(j, k)}$ induces non-independence in our observations.
+To remedy this, we randomly draw $n$ word pairs with replacement for each pair $(j, k)$ independently.} This yields $d^2n$ samples in total; for each $i \in [d^2n]$, the outcome is a binary variable named $X_i$ that takes value 1 if the draw $i$ is exactly the pair $(j, k)$ and 0 otherwise.
+We encode the corresponding word pair $(j, k)$ in a basis matrix $A_i \in \mathbb{R}^{d\times d}$, whose $(j, k)$ entry equals 1 and 0 otherwise --- i.e., $A_i=E_{jk}$ where $E_{jk}$ is the basis matrix with entry $(j, k)$ being 1 and 0 otherwise.
+Note that the $i^{th}$ draw corresponds to the word pair $(j, k)$ with probability $\Theta^{*(j,k)}=\langle A_i, \Theta^* \rangle$.
+Therefore, we can think of $X_i$ as a Bernoulli random variable with mean $\langle A_i, \Theta^* \rangle$, i.e., $X_i\sim\texttt{Bernoulli}(\langle A_i,\Theta^*\rangle)$, and our observation model has the form

-where $A_i$ is a basis matrix and $X_i$ is a Bernoulli random variable.
-In particular, when entry $(j, k)$ of $A_i$ equals 1, $X_i$ equals 1 if the sampled word pair is $(j,k)$ and 0 otherwise.
-We discuss how our general results scale under this word embedding model in \S \ref{ssec:scaling}.
+where $A_i$ is a basis matrix, $X_i$ is a Bernoulli random variable, and $\epsilon_i$ is the noise.
+The model in (\ref{eqn:observations_we}) has been used in other applications (without transfer learning), e.g., for recommendation systems in \cite{farias2019learning}---their outcome $X_i$ is a binary indicator that equals 1 if customer $j$ has purchased product $k$ in the past month and 0 otherwise, and their $\langle A_i, \Theta^* \rangle$ is the probability of such transactions.
+We discuss how our general results scale under this model in \S \ref{ssec:mainresult}.

+\begin{remark} In this paper, we primarily focus on symmetric matrix estimation due to the natural symmetry of word co-occurrence.
+Our approach could be extended to the asymmetric setting.
+Intuitively, an asymmetric matrix factorization problem can be reformulated as a symmetric one \citep[see, e.g.,][]{ge2017no}.
+For example, for model \eqref{eqn:observations_we} with asymmetric $\Theta^* = U^*V^{*T}$, we can define a symmetric parameter $\widetilde{\Theta}^* = \cdot ^T$, allowing us to rewrite the model as: